LoginRadius/engineering-portal/content/implementing-authentication-in-angular-2-plus-with-loginradius-cli/index.md

 To implement authentication in the angular app first let's start with registering in the Loginradius and creating the application using [LoginRadius CLI](https://github.com/LoginRadius/lr-cli).

+### Why LoginRadius CLI

+Developer Experience plays a crucial role for us.
+We always think about the ways we can minimize the juggling between a quickstart tutorial, dashboard, and terminal.
+The LoginRadius CLI will simplify your flow by just using some simple commands to register, create an application, log in, etc., and enables you to get the job done in very little time without leaving the terminal.
 ### LoginRadius CLI Setup

 #### Mac or Linux